 Scenario 3: The Sit Down Dinner Approach

 At On Advertising, we also use automation to gather marketing campaign data, but we also rely on having our team meet with the client executives, poring over the data to figure out several things.
 We determine what it means, what’s working, what needs to be changed going forward and what needs to be replicated in the future.
 Yes, we may even disagree with a client suggestion and provide several paths for consideration.
-This type of departure from a “fast food” mentality allows for an honest, collaborative discourse, where the teams focus discussions on how marketing will shift to support different campaign objectives or continue on a current path – all leading to furthering overall company goals.
+This type of departure from a fast food service mentality allows for an honest, collaborative discourse, where the teams focus discussions on how marketing will shift to support different campaign objectives or continue on a current path – all leading to furthering overall company goals.

 While it pains me to admit that data isn’t perfect, it is invaluable to have a team that understands how to assess it, recommending what should stay, what goes and continuously iterating to find what will deliver the most beneficial impact.
 We have found that it’s an especially good model for businesses that have $3MM or more in revenue and are growing, and those that want to expand regionally or nationally.

-If you’re ready to try a sit-down restaurant and ditch the fast food approach to your digital marketing, check out On Advertising.
+If you’re ready to try a sit-down restaurant and ditch the fast food service approach to your digital marketing, check out On Advertising.
 We won’t ask if you want fries with that – and the refills are always free.